 The Overload Principle for building muscle after bariatric surgery

 The American College of Sports Medicine (ACSM) explains simply that this means your muscles must be stimulated to greater than normal activity if they are to grow.
-When you properly apply the correct amount overload, you begin to see results rapidly.
+When you properly apply the correct amount of overload, you begin to see results rapidly.

 By incorporating an ongoing overload formula into your strength training regimen, you can slow down the muscle mass loss from weight loss surgery.
 It is important to note that I said you can “slow down” muscle mass loss, rather than build muscle.

 From Beginner to Expert – The Overload Principle works

-This is great news since building muscle after bariatric surgery goes along way towards reaching your overall goals.
+This is great news since building muscle (slowing muscle loss) after bariatric surgery goes a long way towards reaching your overall goals.
 If exercise is new to you, you’ll begin to see the desired results quickly.
 Lifting 10 or 15 pounds with only a couple of weightlifting sessions a week will begin to show improved muscle definition and strength almost immediately.

 And the ACSM also points out that the overload principle works for veterans as well as beginners.
 Though it may take creative and progressive overload to see a dramatic improvement.
 If you have already begun to strength train regularly, increasing your overall load will help you continue to gain muscle.
 Again, it is important that you are able to figure out where you are on the spectrum from beginner to advanced as this will dictate how many sets, repetitions, and intensity is required for your body to positively adapt without getting hurt.